polytypic/Recalled/Docs/Tutorial.md

 syntactic difference, the exclamation marks conveniently point out the places where special computation effects happen.

-### A straightforward persistent and incremental computation
+### Straightforward persistent and incremental computations?

 Continuing with out toy, we now have the building blocks to define a `sumLinesOfFiles` computation: